Learn

 Lock the Google Business Profile

 Categories (1 primary + 9 secondary), 25+ photos, weekly posts, today's-hours accuracy, Q&A populated.
 Highest single ROI in restaurant marketing — and the cheapest.
-Scout audits all 43 points in the free scan.
+The free scan audits all 43 points; Atlas is the team member built to own listings and presence.

 2